John Ponet: Edwardian reformer

 By November 1548, Ponet had married, though the Parliament of England had not yet removed the ban on clerical marriage.
 In the power struggles of the early reign of Edward VI, he was a supporter of Edward Seymour, Duke of Somerset, and suspicious of his rival the Earl of Warwick (later the Duke of Northumberland).
 Following Somerset's fall from political power, Ponet was arrested in November 1549, perhaps in connection with his translation from Ochino, which flattered Somerset and was dedicated to him.

 By spring 1550 Ponet was rehabilitated, and preached before the king.
 In March 1550, he was nominated as bishop of Rochester, and was consecrated at Lambeth Palace on 29 June.
 In January 1551, he was appointed to a commission to investigate anabaptists in Kent.

 On 8 March 1551 Ponet was appointed to the see of Winchester, replacing Stephen Gardiner.
 As a diocesan he agreed a reduction in the income of the see, to the benefit of the government.
 His own salary fell to £1300 compared to £3000 for his predecessor.

 Marian exile

 In 1553, the Roman Catholic Mary I succeeded to the English throne.
 With the group of nearly 800 others, Protestants and mainly of higher social status, Ponet and his wife left for continental Europe.
 Ponet was the highest-ranking ecclesiastic among the Marian exiles.
 His exact movements are still a matter of debate, however.
 As a married man, he was deprived of his bishopric.
 John Stow claimed that during Wyatt's rebellion in early 1554, Ponet participated in the uprising.
 He is known to have been in Strasbourg after the rebellion's defeat with his wife.
-A child was born to them in later in 1554, and they were granted citizenship in February 1555.
+A child was born to them later in 1554, and they were granted citizenship in February 1555.
 Peter Carew, who was one of the rebels, took refuge with Ponet at Strasburg.

 Ponet died at Strasburg in August 1556.